“The two most important days in your life are the day you are born and the day you find out why.”

 The Churning, Inner Leadership agrees — partly.

-What changes is the way we think about our purpose, the way we understand it, and the ways we put it into practice.
-For example, if your purpose was to heal people then today you might choose to become a doctor, a dentist, a nurse, a surgeon, a chiropractor, a therapist, and so on.
+What changes is that the way we think about our purpose: the way we understand it, and the ways we put it into practice) simply become clearer to us over time.
+If your purpose, for example, was to heal people then today you might choose to become a doctor, a dentist, a nurse, a surgeon, a therapist, a chiropractor, and so on.
 And as your career progressed and you gained experience, so you might then feel drawn to specialise in certain areas.
+But if you’d been born a thousand years ago, as exactly the same person with exactly the same purpose, then the options available to you for how you put that purpose into practice (and even the ways you thought about putting it into practice) would have been extremely different.
+Similarly, who knows what options might be available to you a thousand years from now — or even one year from now?

-Inner Leadership brings you tools to help you do this: to find your best understanding of your purpose today, find more options for how you might put that into practice, choose the best next step, and inspire yourself and other people to long to make that happen.
+The Churning, Inner Leadership brings you a structured set of tools to help you achieve this: to find your best understanding of your purpose today, find more options for how you might put that into practice, choose the best next step, and inspire yourself and other people to long to make it happen.
+This then brings you the energy and enthusiasm to begin.
+And as you move forward, and your understanding deepens, so you can adjust your course.

 Viktor Frankl called our search for purpose and meaning our “highest calling.”
 Scientists have discovered that living a purpose-driven life actually changes our genes.
-And in this time of change, knowing our purpose will not only make us more motivated but also more flexible.
+And in this time of change, knowing our purpose will make us not only more motivated but also more flexible.

 Are you living your life’s purpose?
 Would you like to begin?

-Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.
+Adapted from The Churning, Inner Leadership: a framework and a set of tools for building inspiration in a time of change.

 You can sign up to daily posts here.